StanleySathler/terraform-starter/README.md

 # terraform-starter

-A starter repository for Terraform projects.
+A starter repository for Terraform + Google Cloud projects.
 It consists of:

-1. Google Cloud Provider
+- Google Cloud as provider;
-2. 2 Cloud Run instances running Node.js APIs - Products and Cart
+- GCP Cloud Run running the APIs (Node.js + Fastify);
-3. 1 API Gateway

-All endpoints are prefixed with `/api` and are accessible via the API Gateway.
+- GCP API Gateway;

-- Requests to `/product` are routed to the Products API
+- Requests to `api-gateway.example/product` are routed to the Products API
-- Requests to `/cart` are routed to the Cart API
+- Requests to `api-gateway.example/cart` are routed to the Cart API

 ![image](https://github.com/StanleySathler/terraform-starter/assets/11931916/0def9ccf-8313-44ad-b7f2-a49ea360702f)